ibm-cloud-docs/monitoring/getting-started.md

 3. Select a [region](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_regions).

-4. Choose the Sysdig instance that will collect metrics from enabled services on that location.
+4. Choose the monitoring that will collect metrics from enabled services on that location.

 5. Click **Save**.